oneops/oneops.github.io/general/doc-guideline.md

 ---
-layout: general-doc
+layout: wmt/project
 title: Documentation Guideline
 ---

-# Documentation Guideline

 The OneOps documentation is part of the publicly available web site at [http://www.oneops.com](http://www.oneops.com).
 Contributions are welcome and managed in the [same manner as code contributions](./contribute.html).

 ## Technical Details